 With the first day of spring about two months away, and the start of the regular trout season about two weeks after that, the doldrums of winter is a perfect time for fishermen and other outdoorsmen to gear up for warmer days.

-Mark Hanna, of Murrysville, said he came to the Tri-County Trout Club’s annual show and market in Harrison on Saturday for the first time after a friend made him aware of it.
+Mark Hanna of Murrysville said he came to the Tri-County Trout Club’s annual show and market in Harrison on Saturday for the first time after a friend made him aware of it.

 “I didn’t have any good reason to not come,” he said.
 “This is kind of a cabin fever thing.”

-As he perused the vendor tables at Guardian Angel Parish’s Patterson Hall, Hanna said he had found a fly fishing reel and some materials to make flies that he’ll use in the spring for catch-and-release fishing for native brook trout in the mountains.
+As he perused the vendor tables at Guardian Angel Parish’s Patterson Hall, Hanna said he had found a fly fishing reel and some materials to make flies he’ll use in the spring for catch-and-release fishing for native brook trout in the mountains.

 “This is a slice of Americana here,” he said.

-This year’s show featured around 40 vendors with more than 80 tables of fishing, hunting and camping gear, club President Steve Hegedus said.
+This year’s show featured about 40 vendors with more than 80 tables of fishing, hunting and camping gear, club President Steve Hegedus said.
 There were good deals to be had, he said, for fishing tackle to be used along with the rare, old and collectible.

-The event has always been held once a year in January, when it won’t have to compete with actually getting out and fishing, he said.
+The event has always been held once a year in January, when it won’t have to compete with getting out and fishing, he said.

 After starting with just the club’s members, it took off after they began inviting outside vendors.